List Of Festivals Celebrated In The Month Of September

 When: 22nd August – 1st September 2020

-Where: All over India ( Maharashtra, Karnataka, and Telangana in grand scale).
+Where: All over India ( Maharashtra, Karnataka, and Telangana on a grand scale).

 What is Special: Grand pandals and life-size statues of Lord Ganesha are worshipped for 10-days and immersed in water on the last day of Ananta Chaturdashi.

 Onam is one of the major festivals of Malayali people and this festival is celebrated with great enthusiasm by almost all Malayalees living in India and abroad.
 Although Onam is the grandest event held in Kerala, this festival is also celebrated with much fanfare in many other states.